-This module introduces students to contemporary Russian, developing all four skills: speaking, listening, reading and writing,
+This module will enhance the students' learning of contemporary Russian, developing further all four skills: speaking, listening, reading and writing,

-A wide range of activities are undertaken, such as practical language exercises, work into and out of Russian and vocabulary-building activities.
-This will be delivered by commercially produced and in-house language materials from a variety of sources.
+A wide range of activities are undertaken, such as practical language exercises, work into and from Russian and vocabulary-building activities.
+This will be delivered by using commercially produced and in-house language materials from a variety of sources.

-Students who successfully complete the module should feel that they have a good introductory command of Russian, and should be able to proceed to Beginners 2 or equivalent.
+Students who successfully complete the module should feel that they have a better command of Russian.